-COU 120 INTRODUCTION TO ALCOHOL AND DRUG STUDIES
+COU 120 INTRODUCTION TO SUBSTANCE USE DISORDERS

-This is an introductory course for persons interested in any area of human services who wish to increase their knowledge of substance abuse (including alcohol) in our society.
-This course will cover various theories of substance abuse and alcoholism, identification signs, and symptomology.
+This is an introductory course for persons interested in any area of human services who wish to increase their knowledge of substance use disorders (including alcohol) in our society.
+This course will cover various theories of substance use disorders, identification signs, and symptomology.
 Treatment resources will be examined and myths of use will be dispelled.
 Students will learn a pragmatic approach to working with the using population.
-Ethics and scope of practice for alcohol and drug counselors are addressed in this course.